The 10 U.S. Cities with the Best Holiday Light Displays

-It's time to get into the holiday spirit!
+It's time to get into the spirit!

 Throughout the holiday season, one of the most treasured traditions for many is getting out to see the festive Christmas lights.
 From simple displays of icicle lights hanging off the eaves of a house to the most elaborate musical light shows and everything in between, people love to see the glitter and color of Christmas lights.
 While some events require tickets or admission fees, many are open to the public free of charge.
 To kick off your holidays, here are the 10 U.S. cities with the best Christmas light displays.